-An overview of the structured doctoral degree programs offered by TU Dresden can be found on the " TU webpages in the area of Research Llunior Researchers.
+An overview of the structured doctoral programs offered by the TU Dresden can be found on the TU Dresden website in the section Research | Junior Researchers

-Special form: binational doctorate or cotutelle de thèse
+Special form of doctorate: Binational doctorate or cotutelle de thèse

-At TU Dresden, you also have the opportunity to do a binational doctorate.
-In this version, doctoral candidates research under the joint supervision of a professor at TU Dresden and a professor from a university abroad.
+At TU Dresden you also have the possibility to do a binational doctorate.
+In this case, doctoral candidates conduct research under the joint supervision of a professor at TU Dresden and a professor at a foreign university.
 You write one dissertation, but your doctoral degree is awarded to you by two universities from different countries.

-In principle, a binational doctorate is possible at all Faculties of TU Dresden, and there are also no restrictions in terms of the cooperating countries.
-In most cases, this doctoral degree procedure in two countries is done as an individual doctoral degree.
+In principle, the binational doctorate is possible at all Faculties of TU Dresden and there are also no restrictions in terms of cooperating countries.